brianhill/black-holes/daily_schedule_term_3.md

 ### Week 14 &mdash; Finish Orbiting

 * Monday, Dec.
 9 &mdash; Continue your study Chapter 4 of *Exploring Black Holes* through Section 4-7 (through p.
 4-20) &mdash; For Problem Set 17 do Problems 3 and 4 on. p.
-4-29 and 4-30 &mdash; I am thinking we will derive Eq.
+4-29 and 4-30 &mdash; We derived Eq.
 30 on p.
-4-15 and do Problem 6 on p.
-4-31 in class and that this will conclude our study of Chapter 4
+4-15 and did Problem 6 on p.
+4-31 in class, and that concludes our study of Chapter 4
 * Thursday, Dec.
 12 &mdash; Study Sections 5-1 to 5-5 of Chapter 5 (through p.
 5-10) &mdash; For Problem Set 18 do Problem 5 on p.
 5-33 (you can use Eq.
 25 from Section 5-6 blindly) &mdash; I am thinking we will derive Eq.
 25 in Section 5-6 and work through Section 5-7 in class

 ### Week 15 &mdash; Exam 3 &mdash; Gravitational Waves